heritage-standards/fish/content/page/fish-terminologies.md

 > Thesauri last updated June 2024 (version 27)

-All of the csv files, rdf/skos links below are current; however, due to an ongoing technical issue we have been unable to produce updated pdf versions of the thesauri for this release but they all remain current except for the following six affected thesauri:
+All of the csv files, rdf/skos links below are current; however, due to an ongoing technical issue we have been unable to produce updated pdf versions of some of our terminologies for this release; those affected are:

 1. Archaeological Objects
 2. Components